Our focus this month is on Perseverance!

 Your child is involved in learning activities designed to develop good character and help children make good choices.
-Our focus this month has been on HONESTY.
+Our focus this month has been on PERSEVERANCE!

 Questions to discuss with your child: